victoriadrake/hugo-theme-introduction/README.md

 $ git clone https://github.com/vickylai/hugo-theme-introduction.git introduction
 ```

-### Configure your site
+## Configure your site

 From the exampleSite, copy `config.toml` to the root folder of your Hugo site and change the fields as you like.

-Start with:
+Important bits:

-1. Set your baseurl to your site's domain
+1. Set `baseURL` to your site's domain and give your site a `title`
-1. Set your blog's title and your first name
+1. Add your `firstName` and `tagLine`
-1. Set your introduction header height (use "medium", "large", or "fullheight")
+1. Set the desired `introHeight` for your main page (use "medium", "large", or "fullheight")
-1. Choose "light" or "dark" theme
+1. Choose a "light" or "dark" `themeStyle`
-1. Set your avatar image
+1. Set your `avatar` image
-1. Set your timezone, if you choose to show it
+1. Choose whether or not to `showBlog` on the main page
-1. Choose whether or not to show the Blog and Projects sections, and configure them to your liking
+1. Choose whether or not to `showProjects` on the main page
 1. Input your social site urls and font-awesome icon names - use as many as you like

-### Create About and Contact pages
+## Create About and Contact pages

 Run:
 ```sh